Daniel-Lomeland/Excel_Kickstarter_Analysis/readme.md

 - Stacked column pivot analyzing by categories the number of campaigns that were "successful," "failed," "cancelled," or are currently "live" per category
-- The table can be filtered by country
+- Table can be filtered by country

 # Success by Sub-Category
 ![Subcategory Stats](Images/SubcategoryStats.PNG)

 - Stacked column pivot analyzing by categories the number of campaigns that were "successful," "failed," "cancelled," or are currently "live" per category
-- The table can be filtered by country and parent-category
+- Table can be filtered by country and parent-category

 # Outcomes Based on Date created